RasmusLC1/RasmusLC1/README.md

 I am a Software Developer with 5 years of experience in IT from Ireland and a degree in Computer Science from Copenhagen University.

 I love problem-solving and learning new skills.
-Currently, I am focusing on full-stack development by building a Next.js Webshop for managing recipes, incorporating features like secure payments, dynamic routing, automated emails and product search.
-Next I will work on secure sign in, user interaction and hosting.
+Currently, I am focusing on full-stack development by building a Next.js Webshop for managing recipes, incorporating features like secure payments, dynamic routing, secure sign-in, automated emails and product search.
+Next I will work on user interaction and hosting.

 Alongside web development, I'm working on a 2D Dungeon Crawler Game, enhancing my algorithmic thinking and ability to write clean, scalable and maintainable code.
 From building the game engine to implementing features like AI, combat, and interactable environments, this project has significantly sharpened my problem-solving skills.